-- Council Dwellings 60 years. - Other Land and Buildings over the life of the property as estimated by the valuer.
-As an indication the majority of buildings are depreciated over 60 years, car parks for 20 years and Community Assets have indefinite lives; - Vehicles, Furniture & Equipment typically between 2 and 15 years - Plant over the life of the asset as estimated by the valuer - Infrastructure Assets typically 30 years
+• Council Dwellings - 60 years.

+• Other Land and Buildings - over the life of the property as estimated by the valuer.
+As an indication the majority of buildings are depreciated over 60 years, car parks for 20 years and Community Assets have indefinite lives; • Vehicles, Furniture & Equipment - typically between 2 and 15 years

+- Plant over the life of the asset as estimated by the valuer - Infrastructure Assets typically up to 40 years